Weight-based Packing with WooCommerce FedEx Shipping Plugin

-Products such as cotton balls, pillows, stuffed toys, etc., do not have much weight to begin with.
-However the packing space that they require is significant compared to their actual weight.
+Products such as cotton balls, pillows, stuffed toys, etc., do not have much weight, to begin with.
+However, the packing space that they require is significant compared to their actual weight.
 In such cases, actual weight is not considered for calculating the shipping rates and that’s because the volumetric weight of the product exceeds the actual weight of the product.

 Our Product – Stuffed Toy

-Here is a product which has a higher volumetric weight than the actual weight of the products.
+Here is a product that has a higher volumetric weight than the actual weight of the products.
 Now, let us see how you can compare the volumetric weight and the actual weight of the products.

 So, now we have the actual weight and the dimensions of our product, let us see how you can calculate the volumetric weight of your products easily.